-name The name of the index as a string, symbol or SQL expression. on The name of a table as a string, symbol or SQL expression. database A database object which defaults to default-database. if-does-not-exist A symbol.
+name The name of the index as a string, symbol or SQL expression.

+on The name of a table as a string, symbol or SQL expression.

+if-does-not-exist A symbol.
 Meaningful values are :ignore or :error (the default).